 Cancer screening

 Research shows primary care plays a critical role in the prevention, early detection and treatment of cancer.
-Endorsement by GPs and other primary care providers increase participation in breast, cervical and bowel screening programs.
+Endorsement by GPs and other primary care providers increase participation in breast, cervical, bowel and lung cancer screening programs.

-Primary Health Tasmania is committed to working to increase breast, bowel and cervical cancer screening rates across Tasmania, with a longer-term aim of reducing the burden or morbidity and mortality from these cancers.
-A national lung cancer screening program will also start in Australia on 1 July 2025.
+Primary Health Tasmania is committed to working to increase breast, bowel, cervical and lung cancer screening rates across Tasmania, with a longer-term aim of reducing the burden or morbidity and mortality from these cancers.

 What we do

-Primary Health Tasmania works with key local bodies and the Tasmanian Health Service to provide education and communication about cancer screening to general practice and other primary healthcare providers.
+Primary Health Tasmania works with key local bodies and the Tasmanian Health Service to provide education and communication about cancer screening to general practices and other primary healthcare providers.

 We do this by providing: